 We currently self-insure a portion of workers' compensation, auto, general liability and medical claims.
-We establish reserves based upon expectations as to what our ultimate liability may be for outstanding claims using developmental factors based upon historical claim experience, supplemented by a third-party actuary.
-We periodically evaluate the potential for changes in loss estimates with the support of qualified actuaries.
-As of September 30, 2020, we had approximately \$74.4 million of net insurance reserves.
-The ultimate resolution of these claims could differ materially from the assumptions used to calculate the reserves, which could have a material adverse effect on results of operations.
+We establish and periodically evaluate self-insurance liabilities based upon expectations as to what our ultimate liability may be for outstanding claims using developmental factors based upon historical claim experience, including frequency, severity, demographic factors and other actuarial assumptions, supplemented with the support of a qualified third-party actuary.
+As of September 30, 2021, we had approximately \$80.6 million of self-insurance liabilities.
+The ultimate resolution of these claims could differ materially from the assumptions used to calculate the self-insurance liabilities, which could have a material adverse effect on results of operations.